 Every qualified job applicant and employee (including teaching faculty, non-exempt and exempt staff, and student employees) with a disability at OCCC is entitled to reasonable accommodation in order to enable the employee to perform the essential functions of his or her position.
 An accommodation is a reasonable modification or adjustment to the work environment that enables a qualified person with a disability to perform the essential functions of a position, or enjoy the same benefits and privileges of employment as are enjoyed by non-disabled employees.
 Examples of reasonable accommodations include: making existing facilities used by employees readily accessible to and usable by persons with disabilities, modifying work schedules, acquiring or modifying equipment or devices, adjusting or modifying examinations, training materials, or policies, providing qualified readers or interpreters, reassigning marginal job functions, and reassignment to a vacant position.

-A qualified employee with a disability who would like to receive a reasonable accommodation should request an accommodation through the Office of the ADA Coordinator.
-The employee should contact the Office of the ADA Coordinator, provide information about the nature of his or her disability, and request an accommodation.
-The ADA Coordinator may ask for additional documentation of the employee’s medical condition, and based on that information, will determine whether a reasonable accommodation is appropriate based on the impact of a disability.
-Once the ADA Coordinator receives an employee’s documentation, the ADA Coordinator will engage in an interactive process with the employee.
+- Interactive Process: Once the ADA Coordinator conducts an intake meeting and receives all employee’s documentation, the ADA Coordinator will engage in an interactive process with the employee.
 This interactive process consists of discussion among the employee, the employee’s supervisor, and the ADA Coordinator in an effort to determine the most appropriate workplace accommodation.
-If the interactive process does not result in mutual agreement, the Office of the ADA Coordinator will determine the most appropriate accommodation.
+Please note: If the interactive process does not result in mutual agreement, the Office of the ADA Coordinator will determine the most appropriate accommodation.

 Information acquired by the ADA Coordinator or Disability Services including disability information, medical information or diagnoses, psychological information, case notes, and records will be maintained confidentially.
 Information relating to a person’s disability is confidential and may only be released with the person’s permission.
 In limited circumstances, sharing of disability-related information is permissible on a need-to-know basis.
 For example, when a student makes a request and is approved for an academic adjustment in a particular course, the details of the approved adjustment, not the disability, would be shared with the instructor of the student’s course.
 Likewise, when an employee receives a workplace accommodation, only the details of the accommodation are shared with the employee’s supervisor.